ARDVARC/ARDVARC/ROS.md

 1. Start your VM by selecting it and clicking `Start`.
 2. You should see the Ubuntu installer.
 Follow the on-screen instructions to complete the installation (all default options will work).
-3. Make sure to set the computer password to `cuhyperloop`
+3. Make sure to set the computer password to `ardvarc`
 4. After the installation is complete, the VM should reboot into an ubunutu terminal.
 If it does not, close the vm, unmount the install iso and try again, it should work.

 ### Step 6: Install Desktop GUI